theaholtlund/instagram-analysis/README.md

 ### Adding Data

-Before running the analysis scripts, please copy all contents from the download folder as they are, with its current structure, into the `instagram_data` folder within the project directory.
+Before running the analysis scripts, please copy all contents from the download folder as they are, with its current structure, into the `instagram_data` project folder.

 ### Running the Analysis